repercussive/react-codespace-starter/README.md

 ### Run the development server

-Press CTRL + J to open the terminal.
+Once the codespace has loaded, you should see an interface that looks like VS Code in your browser.
+With this open, press CTRL + J to open the terminal.
 Type the following command:
 ```
 npm run dev
 ```